 COVID -19 Special Notice: In line with federal guidance and in an abundance of caution, Tin Hut BBQ’s Pearl Highlands Food Court Location continues to follow guidelines for opening/staying open to the public.

 Our Current Schedule for Tin Hut BBQ Pearl Highlands is:

 Our Food Trucks and Catering Department remained open, operational and available throughout the pandemic

-Veteran-Owned Tin Hut BBQ Pearl City Restaurant is Now Open
+Veteran-Owned Tin Hut BBQ Pearl City Restaurant Opens in Pearl Highlands Shopping Mall

 Popular food truck opens first off-base restaurant in Pearl Highlands Shopping Mall in October 2019

 Disabled veteran-owned Tin Hut BBQ, known throughout Oahu for bringing authentic, mainland-style BBQ to every military base and a number of popular food truck locations throughout the island, launched its first off-base brick and mortar restaurant at the Pearl Highlands Center newly renovated Food Court in October of 2019.